alshdavid-edu/solid-front-end/README.md

 * **Interface segregation principle**

 * **Dependency inversion principle**

+_tl;dr: S is about encapsulation and OLID is about abstraction._

 ### **Single responsibility principle**
 >  A [class, package] should only have a single responsibility, that is, only changes to one part of the software’s specification should be able to affect the specification of the class.